Angina: Chest Pain Caused by Coronary Artery Disease (CAD)

-- It usually lasts for about 10 minutes or less.
+- Angina usually lasts for about 10 minutes or less.

-- It may feel like pressure or a squeezing pain in your chest.
+- Angina may feel like pressure or a squeezing pain in your chest.

-- It can sometimes be mistaken for indigestion.
+- Angina can sometimes be mistaken for indigestion.

-- You may also feel it in your shoulders, arms, neck, jaw or back.
+- You may also feel pain in your shoulders, arms, neck, jaw or back.

-- Angina pain can be triggered by exercise, stress, cold weather or eating a large meal.
+- Angina can be triggered by exercise, stress, cold weather or eating a large meal.

 - The pain tends to get worse with activity and stop when you rest.